Documentation Home

 8.8 FIPS Support

-MySQL supports FIPS mode, if compiled using OpenSSL 3.0 or OpenSSL 1.0.2, and an OpenSSL library and FIPS Object Module are available at runtime.
+MySQL supports FIPS mode when a supported OpenSSL library and FIPS Object Module are available on the host system.

 FIPS mode on the server side applies to cryptographic operations performed by the server.
 This includes replication (source/replica and Group Replication) and X Plugin, which run within the server.
 FIPS mode also applies to attempts by clients to connect to the server.